HechenZ123/Cause-of-Deaths-in-Alberta/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo provides an analysis to investigate into the top 30 causes of death in Alberta, Canada, from 2001 to 2022, using poisson models and negative binomial regression to assess long-term and emerging causes of death.
+The negative binomial regression proved particularly effective in handling dispersed data, thereby enhancing outcome predictions.
+Findings aim to support policymakers and researchers in devising targeted interventions to lower mortality rates and make more informed decisions.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data and the simulated data as obtained from Alberta government.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
+-   `model` contains two fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+It also contains the datasheet.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean and test data.
+It also contains the R code used to generate models.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the ChatGPT, and the entire chat history is available in inputs/llms/usage.txt.
+The abstract and introduction were not written with any help of chat tools or auto-complete tools.
+Grammarly was used to check grammar.